SwedbankPay/developer.swedbankpay.com/payments/swish/seamless-view.md

 {% include alert-development-section.md %}

-{% include jumbotron.html body="The Seamless View scenario
+{% include jumbotron.html body="The **Seamless View** scenario gives your
-                          represents the opportunity to implement Swish payments directly in your webshop." %}
+                          customers the opportunity to pay with Swish directly within your webshop." %}

 ## Introduction